R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 If you're unsure which to use, or the sound still seems too high, or low pitched, you can use  `LegionPlus <https://github.com/r-ex/LegionPlus>`_ to determine the original rate.

-After that, export your track as ``wav``.
+After that, export your track as a 16-bit ``wav`` file (any other bit-depth will make Northstar crash).
 Make sure you don't add any metadata as this will cause white noise to be at the end of the sound.

 .. _issues_with_sounds: